Student Help Line

 Pharmacies around the University

 University life can be busy so it’s important to protect our mental wellbeing.
-If you are struggling to sleep, feel low, or are not coping, help and support is available if you need it.
-It’s Okay to Not Be Okay.
+Help and support is available if you are struggling to cope, having difficulty sleeping or feeling low.

 Support and Resources